Indian-Pakistan Air War Erupts Ending In Captured Pilot And Growing Fears Of All Out War

 The two countries both dispute each other’s claims about additional aircraft losses as fighting continues to escalate.

 In a second day of major skirmishes, tit-for-tat air operations along the contested Line of Control in the Jammu and Kashmir region dividing India and Pakistan has resulted in reports of numerous shoot downs and left an Indian pilot in Pakistani custody.
-Both sides continue to dispute many of the basic facts of the incidents, prompting new concerns about the likelihood of further escalation and dangerous miscalculations between the two countries, both of which have nuclear arsenals.
+Both sides continue to dispute many of the basic facts of the incidents, prompting new concerns about the likelihood of further escalation and dangerous miscalculations between the two countries, both of which

 What is clear is that a number of unspecified Pakistani combat jets flew across the Line of Control into the portion of Jammu and Kashmir that India administers on Feb.
 27, 2019.
 They released weapons at a number of targets before returning to their bases in Pakistan.
 In response, India launched a counter-strike into Pakistani-controlled Kashmir.